 August 18, 2013

-Alexei Ponikarovski: Not So Little Poni
+Alexei Ponikarovski: The Poni Express

 New Jersey Devils star Ilya Kovalchuk shocked the hockey world in the summer of 2013 when he controversially turned his back on tens of millions of NHL dollars to "retire" and go home to play for plenty of rubles in Russia.